 If you are concerned about the welfare or well-being of a particular child, please do not hesitate to contact staff at the school in order to discuss your concerns further.
-Alternatively, you could contact either the Local Authority Social Services Department at County Hall or the NSPCC.
+Alternatively, you could contact either the Wiltshire Council Children's Service or the NSPCC.

 CHIRTON SAFEGUARDING AND CHILD PROTECTION TRAINED TEAM